kammitama5/agda_final/fallback.md

 ## Checkpoint 1.7.1
 - Working in class on test cases and helper function.
+- Spoke with David in class (12/3)
-- Also start on prime function
+- Work on divides and divmod
+- resolve finding the pi2 function in Agda